Rules & Etiquette

 - All garden beds surrounded by manmade borders and/or white stakes are to be treated as GUR.

-- If a player’s ball lies in a washaway in a bunker, or the washway interferes with a player’s stance or area of intended swing, the player may take relief.
+- If a player’s ball lies in a wash away in a bunker or the wash away interferes with a player’s stance or area of intended swing, the player may take relief.

-- If a staked tree or shrub interferes with a player’s stance or intended swing, the ball MUST be lifted without penalty and dropped in accordance with the immovable obstruction rule.
+If a staked tree or shrub interferes with a player’s stance or intended swing, the ball MUST be lifted without penalty and dropped in accordance with Rule 14 (Immovable Obstruction).

-- Relief may be taken from all artificial surfaced pathways.
+- Relief may be taken from all artificial surfaced pathways (Rule 16-1)